20 Best Things to Do in Nerja (A Local’s Guide)

 If you want a change from the coast, walking up the Rio Chillar is a great day out.

-One of the top summer activities for locals is walking up riversโitโs adventurous and fun and keeps them cool in high temperatures.
+One of the top summer activities for locals is walking along riversโitโs adventurous, fun, and keeps them cool in high temperatures.

 As you can imagine, it does get busy, especially during weekends (remember, most locals donโt work on Sundays).
 Therefore, I highly recommend visiting it early or during the week.